simukappu/activity_notification/README.md

 Build Status is under construction

-`activity_notification` provides integrated user activity notification for Rails.
-You can simply use `activity_notification` to configure multiple notification targets and make activity notifications with models, like adding comments, responding etc.
+`activity_notification` provides integrated user activity notifications for Rails.
+You can easily use it to configure multiple notification targets and make activity notifications with notifiable models, like adding comments, responding etc.

 Currently, `activity_notification` is only supported with ActiveRecord ORM in Rails 4.